proglang/ldgv/README-networking.md

-# How to try LDGVNW for yourself
+# How to try **LDGVNW** for yourself

-Using LDGVNW is a little more difficult than simply starting a single program.
-In addition to the requirements of LDGV you also need a network connected via IPv4, should this network span more than one device the IP-addresses within the LDGVNW programs need to be altered in addition to that.
-The current version of LDGVNW was tested on Fedora 37 and MacOS 13.2 and should work on every recent Linux or MacOS machine, it is unknown whether LDGVNW works on Windows machines.
+Using **LDGVNW** is a little more difficult than simply starting a single program.
+In addition to the requirements of **LDGV** you also need a network connected via IPv4, should this network span more than one device the IP-addresses within the **LDGVNW** programs need to be altered in addition to that.
+The current version of **LDGVNW** was tested on Fedora 37 and MacOS 13.2 and should work on every recent Linux or MacOS machine, it is unknown whether **LDGVNW** works on Windows machines.

-To run a LDGVNW example, found in the networking-examples folder, each program in the example folder need to be run at once.
+To run a **LDGVNW** example, found in the networking-examples folder, each program in the example folder need to be run at once.
 So if you would like to start the "handoff" example you would run following commands in different terminals or on different machines:

 - stack run ldgv -- interpret networking-examples/handoff/client.ldgvnw
 - stack run ldgv -- interpret networking-examples/handoff/server.ldgvnw
-- stack run ldgv -- interpret networking-examples/handoff/handoff.ldgbnw
+- stack run ldgv -- interpret networking-examples/handoff/handoff.ldgvnw

 The order in which these commands are executed does not matter.

-To test all the different testcases in a easier way, they can be automatically run, with the scrips provided in the networking-tests folder.
-Simply running one of these scripts will run the whole testcase at once.
+To test all the different test-cases in a easier way, they can be automatically run, with the scrips provided in the networking-tests folder.
+Simply running one of these scripts will run the whole test-case at once.
 The testNW* scripts contain all the tests, except for the recursion test.

-# An Introduction to LDGVNWs Networking Architecture
+# An Introduction to **LDGVNW**s Networking Architecture

-LDGVNW adds networking capabilities to LDGV.
-To enable this, LDGVNW adds 2 new commands:
+**LDGVNW** adds networking capabilities to **LDGV**.
+To enable this, **LDGVNW** adds 2 new commands:

 - **accept \<Own Port> \<Own Type>**
 - **connect \<Own Port> \<Own Type> \<Partner address> \<Partner Port>**